Updated: Jun 13

 * Icing serves more than one function.
 It's not just pretty, it stabilises your cake (invaluable when you are talking about a stacked cake on a hot day), allows you a wider choice of sponge cake, enables you to add delicious fillings and keeps it all fresh when it's been on display for hours.

-* Usually, when people ask this question they are talking about Sugarpaste icing (also known as Fondant icing, or rollout icing), although icing can also mean buttercream or ganache coverings.
-You may be able try different types of icing if you are unsure and don't forget that you can often have a less sweet layer underneath (like dark chocolate ganache) to balance out the icing if you'd like to.
+* Usually, when people ask this question they are talking about Sugarpaste icing (also known as Fondant, or rollout), although "icing" can also mean buttercream or ganache coverings.
+You may be able try different types of icing if you are unsure and don't forget that you often have a less sweet layer underneath (like dark chocolate ganache) to balance out the icing.

 * What do you want your cake to look like?
 The style of cake you have in mind may only be possible by using one of these coverings.
 Your cake maker may be able offer an alternative though, so don't be shy of asking them.